Last updated: 2026-06-26

 This philosophy has helped him build a successful company by making it easy for people to use and share files online.

-Evan Spiegel is the co-founder and CEO of Snapchat, one of the world's most popular snapping tools.
+Evan Spiegel is the co-founder and CEO of Snapchat, one of the world's most popular messaging and social media apps.

 When it comes to managing projects, Spiegel takes a hands-on approach: "I'm not someone who believes that you can just sit in an office and come up with great ideas," he says.